© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Michael's Hospital, Warwick is a scheduled monument protected by Historic England under reference 1011035.
 View the official record →

-St Michael's Hospital is a medieval charitable foundation located in Warwick, Warwickshire, dating from the 14th century.
+St Michael's Hospital, Warwick is a medieval charitable foundation established in the fourteenth century to provide care and shelter for the poor and infirm of the town.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011035.

 St Michael's Hospital, Warwick is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011035.